Close Menu

 Setting up a simple, relaxed learning space with stuffed “classmates” makes the environment feel like playtime.

-Setting up a simple sibling learning space takes almost no effort or money.
+Setting up a simple sibling learning space for toddler number activities and other exercises takes almost no effort or money.

 • A low, child-height table (ours is a Doraemon-themed one, but any small table works)